Invoca/developer-docs/source/api_documentation/transactions.rst

 in order to pass it as the start_after_transaction_id with the next request.
 Typical usage on the polling interval is to repeatedly call the API until no rows are returned, meaning you have downloaded all transactions.
 If an existing transaction is corrected, the correction will appear as a new transaction that refers to the original through the corrects_transaction_id field.
-When you receive a correction, replace the original transaction’s attributes with the new attributes from the correction.
+When you receive a correction, replace the original transaction's attributes with the new attributes from the correction.

 Authentication